Discovering the World's Best Food

 Introduction of New Ingredients

 One of the most significant impacts of Spanish colonization was the introduction of new ingredients to the Americas.
-Livestock such as cattle, pigs, and chickens were brought over by the Spanish, introducing meat and dairy products to the local diet. (getButton) #color=(#de1738) #text=(Wheat, rice, olives), (getButton) #color=(#001871) #text=(onions), garlic, and a variety of fruits and spices, including citrus fruits, almonds, and saffron, were also introduced, greatly expanding the culinary palette of the region.
+The Spanish brought livestock such as cattle, pigs, and chickens, introducing meat and dairy products to the local diet. (getButton) #color=(#de1738) #text=(Wheat, rice, olives), (getButton) #color=(#001871) #text=(onions), garlic, and a variety of fruits and spices, including citrus fruits, almonds, and saffron, were also introduced, greatly expanding the culinary palette of the region.

 Regional Variations